J. Walter Christie: Early life and career

 Christie now switched his efforts from automobile racing to developing his front wheel drive New York taxicab design.
 With benefit of hindsight, the taxi design's importance came in large part from the fact that it incorporated a transversely mounted engine/transmission assembly, applying a basic architecture that would be greeted as revolutionary when applied by Alec Issigonis in the British Motors car BMC Mini fifty years later.
-However, in 1909 designs were less standardized than they would become by 1959, and for Christie the vehicle's more striking novelty was the fact that the entire "forecarriage", incorporating all the major mechanical components, could be detached and replaced in "less than one hour".
-The car's radical design was to necessitate the manufacture of many complex components in-house, and problems encountered subsequently by other manufacturers, such as Cord Automobile#Cord L-29, producing or finding a dependable universal joint make it likely that the Christie design was difficult to maintain.
+However, in 1909 designs were less standardized than they would become by 1959, and for Christie the vehicle's more striking novelty was that the entire "forecarriage", incorporating all the major mechanical components, could be detached and replaced in "less than one hour".
+The car's radical design was to necessitate the manufacture of many complex components in-house, and problems encountered subsequently by other manufacturers, such as Cord L-29, producing or finding a dependable universal joint make it likely that the Christie design was difficult to maintain.
 Due to design limitations and a published unit price in 1909 of $2,600, sales of Christie taxis were poor.

 In 1912 Christie began manufacturing wheeled fire engine tractors which also utilized a front-wheel-drive system, and subsequently sold scores of them to fire departments around the country, most notably the New York City Fire Department.
 The tractors allowed the departments to keep their steam-powered pumps while ending the use of horses to pull them to the scene of a fire.

 In 1916, during the First World War, he developed a prototype four-wheeled gun carriage for the US Army Ordnance Board.
 But the Ordnance board had specified strict guidelines for weapons, and Christie refused to revise his designs to suit their requirements.
 Christie's stubbornness and his tendency to offend the US Army bureaucracy would have consequences for the rest of his career.